Crisis pregnancy center: Government support

 Since 2010, at least 13 U.S. states have subsidized crisis pregnancy centers.
 These included Florida, Louisiana, Minnesota, Missouri, North Dakota, Indiana, Ohio, North Carolina, Georgia, Oklahoma, Michigan, Pennsylvania, and Texas.
 They have funneled $495 million to CPCs.
 Efforts are led by anti-abortion Republicans.
 Some notable examples of the extent of these subsidies after the overturning of Roe v.
 Wade include Florida's increase from $4.5 million to $25 million and Tennessee's from $3 million to $20 million in state funding between 2022 and 2023.

 Under the first Trump administration, CPCs were encouraged to apply for Title X funding, which is intended to go to organisations offering family planning services.
 Funding provided through Title X for family planning services has historically been off-limits for abortion services.
 Healthcare organizations like Planned Parenthood, receive Title X funding for services like contraception, breast cancer and cervical cancer screening, and testing for sexually transmitted infections, while separate, non-Title X funds are allocated for abortion services.
 Most CPCs struggled to qualify because offering hormonal birth control, which many CPCs oppose, is a requirement to receive the grants.
 One CPC organisation, The Obria Group, was awarded millions in grants in 2019 after promising to provide those services in some clinics, despite not currently offering them.
 In 2019, alterations to Title X, commonly referred to as the "domestic gag rule," further tightened regulations, forbidding Title X providers from offering comprehensive pregnancy counseling or referring patients for abortion services.
 This prohibition meant that clients could not rely on their healthcare providers for accurate and thorough information regarding abortion.
 Although these changes were reversed as of November 2021, they prompted many grantees, including Planned Parenthood, which previously served about 40% of Title X-dependent patients for family planning services, to withdraw.
 Consequently, six states were temporarily left without Title X-funded services.
 This illustrates how political opposition to abortion can directly impede access to comprehensive reproductive healthcare services.
 Title X funding is available in all 50 states as of 2024, with varying budgets.

+On May 10, 2026, coinciding with Mother's Day in the United States, the second Trump administration's Department of Health and Human Services launched a portal for new mothers and women facing unplanned pregnancies.
+The site features an option to find pregnancy centers.